• Shows

 “You can’t swim without drowning; you can’t find an exit unless you hit a wall.
 It might feel safe to sit in the dark and think quietly, but that path will never lead you to the world of light.
 You cannot be thoroughly enlightened unless you are thoroughly mistaken.”
 Kuriyagawa Hakuson wrote these words in his essay Leave the Ivory Tower (1920), calling for artists to actively engage with people and the struggles of the world; and here they were written in large silver lettering around two main galleries at the 8th Yokohama Triennale.
 These large spaces were also filled with sounds of chanting, yelling, metal barriers rattling, and tear gas being fired, emitted from large monitors to accompany Tomas Rafa’s video documentation of street protests across Europe over the past decade.
 Looking at artworks, and even watching other videos, while hearing the ambient sound of solidarity and social conflict, was the defining experience of an exhibition that looked back to revolutionary moments and artistic networks of the last century and connected them to the present.

-Titled “Wild Grass: Our Lives” by co-curators Liu Ding and Carol Yinghua Lu, the Triennale took the Chinese writer and woodcut artist Lu Xun’s (1881–1936) anthology of essays and poems as their inspiration and historical point of reference.
+Titled “Wild Grass: Our Lives” by co-curators Liu Ding and Carol Yinghua Lu, the Triennale took the Chinese writer Lu Xun’s (1881–1936) anthology of essays and poems as their inspiration and historical point of reference.
 Through Wild Grass (1927), Liu and Lu found a revolutionary thinker whose life’s work was social reform, modernization, and anti-imperialism in the decades after the fall of the Qing Dynasty and the 1911 Xinhai Revolution.
 A well-known figure in his lifetime, Lu Xun had a life-long connection with Japan, beginning when he went there in 1902 to study medicine and encountered modern Japanese and European philosophy and literature.
 After returning to China in 1909, he began his career as a public intellectual and writer, and later became interested in woodcut printing as a means to spread his revolutionary ideas and stories more widely to an illiterate population.
 Participants in a six-day workshop he organized in Shanghai in August 1931 studied with the Japanese printmaker Uchiyama Kakichi (1900–1984) and launched a movement that spread across China and Japan.
 Throughout his life, Lu Xun remained in touch with Japanese publishers and artists, as well with European artists such as Käthe Kollwitz (1867–1945), a volume of whose woodcuts he published.
-In Yokohama, the curators displayed one of Kollwitz’s prints owned by Lu Xun that shows the 1919 funeral of assassinated German antiwar activist Karl Liebknecht in a vitrine alongside a 1937 Japanese translation of Wild Grass.
+In Yokohama, the curators displayed one of Kollwitz’s prints that shows the 1919 funeral of assassinated German antiwar activist Karl Liebknecht in a vitrine alongside a 1937 Japanese translation of Wild Grass.

 Books and printed materials from the Japanese and Chinese woodcut movement.
 Photo by HG Masters.